 THE HONORABLE CATHERINE BERTINI was chosen as the 2003 World Food Prize Laureate for transforming the United Nations World Food Programme into the largest and most responsive humanitarian relief organization in the world, capable of ensuring that food of good quality would be available in sufficient quantities to the world’s neediest, even in the direst of circumstances.

 In 2005, she joined the faculty of the Maxwell School of Citizenship and Public Affairs at Syracuse University as a professor of public administration specializing in humanitarian action, international organizations, and girls’ education.

-The impact of her service included simplifying the food-stamp distribution process through the implementation of electronic benefit transfer, to ensure that benefits reached the families – many of which were headed by women – for whom they were intended, as well as creating a breastfeeding food package, which helped increase the number of poor American women who breastfeed their children, and expanding the number of schools providing breakfasts to poorer students.
+The impact of her service included: simplifying the food-stamp distribution process through the implementation of electronic benefit transfer, which ensured that benefits reached the families – many of which were headed by women – for whom they were intended; creating a breastfeeding food package that helped increase the number of poor American women who breastfeed their children; and expanding the number of schools providing breakfasts to poor students.

 The five years Bertini spent addressing critical food and nutrition issues among America’s poorest, while emphasizing the importance of women and the concerns of the poor, prepared her well to head the United Nations World Food Programme (WFP).
 As Executive Director of the organization, Bertini administered the delivery of relief and also spent countless hours on the ground, observing the processes of food distribution.
 She analyzed and adjusted the factors involved in providing assistance, and implemented changes that enhanced the program’s effectiveness.
 Following her two terms as Executive Director, Kofi Annan appointed Bertini as the United Nations Under Secretary General for Management in 2002.